openPMD/openPMD-standard/CONTRIBUTING.md

 - Once you are done with the implementation: **push the changes to your fork**:
     `git push -u origin`

+- **Create a pull request**:
+    * Point your web browser to `https://github.com/<YourUserName>/openPMD-standard/pulls`, where `<YourUserName>` should be replaced by your Github username.
+    * Click the button `New pull request`
+    * For `base fork`, select `upcoming-*` ; for `head fork` select the name of your new branch.
+    * Click `Create pull request`
+    * In the description section of the pull request, briefly describe the changes that you are making.
+Please link the Github issue that this is related to.
+You can use [this template](https://github.com/openPMD/openPMD-standard/blob/upcoming-1.1.0/.github/PULL_REQUEST_TEMPLATE.md) in order to explain how this affects other tools that rely on the openPMD standard.
+    * Click again `Create pull request`

 License Model
 -------------